Is it possible to predict certain types of mental illness in adults from childhood behavior?

 “It is important to bear in mind that many children will experience some difficulties with school work or other intellectual tasks at some point in their lives, and only a small minority will go on to develop a psychotic disorder.”

 4. General problems

-In conclusion, it does appear that there are signs in childhood that can predict how an adult will fare in later life.
-Obviously, factors such as environment, poverty, neglect and abuse will have an effect, but now we can see that there are other indicators in childhood too.
+In conclusion, it does appear that there are signs of mental illness in childhood that can predict how an adult will fare in later life.

-By addressing any behavioural problems early on in childhood, it might be possible to change the outcome for these children before they reach adulthood.
-The problem is that there is already a stigma surrounding types of mental illness for adults.
+By addressing any behavioral problems early on in childhood, it might be possible to change the outcome for these children before they reach adulthood.
+The problem is that there is already a stigma surrounding certain types of mental illness for adults.

-Therefore, is it right to start labelling children with them as well?
+Therefore, is it right to start labeling children with them as well?
 Dr. William Copeland of Duke University Medical Center, lead author of the North Carolina study believes that:

 “We need to focus on prevention and intervention,” he says.
 “If we want to reduce the cost and distress associated with many social problems, we really need to address them earlier.”